instructure/instructure-ui/packages/ui-overlays/src/Modal/README.md

 ---
 <Guidelines>
   <Figure recommendation="a11y" title="Accessibility">
-    <FigureItem>Keyboard focus must be set in the modal when it appears; usually on the first interactive element</FigureItem>
+    <Figure.Item>Keyboard focus must be set in the modal when it appears; usually on the first interactive element</Figure.Item>
-    <FigureItem>Modals must contain keyboard focus until they’re closed.
-This is to ensure that keyboard or screen reader users won't mistakenly interact with background content that is meant to be hidden or inaccessible</FigureItem>
+    <Figure.Item>Modals must contain keyboard focus until they’re closed.
+This is to ensure that keyboard or screen reader users won't mistakenly interact with background content that is meant to be hidden or inaccessible</Figure.Item>
-    <FigureItem>When a user closes a modal, focus must return to a logical place within the page.
-This is usually the element that triggered opening the modal</FigureItem>
+    <Figure.Item>When a user closes a modal, focus must return to a logical place within the page.
+This is usually the element that triggered opening the modal</Figure.Item>
-    <FigureItem>Modals should be able to be closed by clicking away, esc key and/or a close button</FigureItem>
+    <Figure.Item>Modals should be able to be closed by clicking away, esc key and/or a close button</Figure.Item>
-    <FigureItem>We recommend that modals begin with a heading (typically H2)</FigureItem>
+    <Figure.Item>We recommend that modals begin with a heading (typically H2)</Figure.Item>
   </Figure>
 </Guidelines>
 ```